AthKouloumvakos/PyThea/README.md

 [![TBD](https://zenodo.org/badge/DOI/TBD/TBD.svg)](https://doi.org/TBD/TBD)

 If you use _PyThea_ for scientific work or research presented in a publication, please cite this package by including in the methods or acknowledgement section the following: "This research has made use of PyThea v?.?.? (cite software), an open-source and free Python package (cite paper).".
-The paper citation should be to the _PyThea_ (TBD) paper, and the software citation to the Zenodo DOI (TBD). _PyThea_ has a strong dependency to SunPy and AstroPy Python packages, consider citing these packages as well.
+The paper citation should be to the _PyThea_ paper (TBA), and the software citation to the Zenodo DOI (TBA). _PyThea_ has a strong dependency to SunPy and AstroPy Python packages, consider citing these packages as well.
 To acknowledge _PyThea_ in posters or talks include the project [logo](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_logo.png) or [icon](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_icon.png).

 ## ⓘ The mythology of Thea: